Kotlin Help

 This allows you to return an anonymous object with specific properties, offering a simple way to encapsulate data or behavior without creating a separate class.

-If a function or property that returns an anonymous object is public or private, its actual type is:
+If a function or property that returns an anonymous object has public, protected, or internal visibility, its actual type is:

 • Any if the anonymous object doesn't have a declared supertype.